borislemke/bancer/README.md

 # Bancer

 Bancer is a load balancer written in Node.js.

+⚠ Dislaimer ⚠
-Dislaimer: This is a weekend project not meant to be used in production.
+This is a weekend project not meant to be used in production.
 I decided to take the load balancer as a subject to better understand the Node.js runtime and the JavaScript event loop.

 ## Features